Jean-Baptiste Debret: Biography

 As a painter favored first by the Portuguese court in exile and later by the imperial court in Rio, Debret was often commissioned to paint portraits of many of its members, such as Portuguese king Dom João VI and the Archduchess Maria Leopoldina of Austria, the first empress of Brazil, who married D. Pedro I (Debret was commissioned to produce a painting of her arrival for the marriage at the Rio port, as well as the public acclaiming of the new Emperor).
 He established his atelier at the Imperial Academy in December 1822 and became a valued teacher in 1826.
 In 1829 Debret organized the first arts exhibition ever to take place in Brazil, in which he presented many of his works as well as of his disciples.
 Emulating David's role during the French Empire, Debret was also involved in the drawing ornaments for many of public ceremonies and official festivities of the court and even some of the courtier's uniforms are credited to him.

 He corresponded frequently with his brother in Paris.
 After noticing his brother's interest in his depiction of everyday life in Brazil, he started to sketch street scenes, local costumes and relations of the Brazilians in the period between 1816 and 1831.
 He took a particular interest in slavery of blacks and in the indigenous peoples in Brazil.
 Together with the German painter Johann Moritz Rugendas (1802–1858), his work is one of the most important graphic documentation of life in Brazil during the early decades of the 19th century.

 Debret returned to France in 1831 and became a member of the Academie des Beaux Arts.
 From 1834 to 1839 he published his monumental series of three volumes of engravings, titled Voyage Pittoresque et Historique au Brésil, ou Séjour d'un Artiste Français au Brésil ("A Picturesque and Historic Voyage to Brazil, or the Sojourn of a French Artist in Brazil").

 Unfortunately the work was not a commercial success.
 In order to survive, he made lithographs depicting paintings by his distant cousin David, but the editions were very limited and money was short.
 Debret died poor in Paris in 1848.

+Flag of Brazil

+Debret was also responsible for the sketches of what would become the first flag of independent Brazil, with the collaboration of José Bonifácio.
+The first designs were tested in 1821, at the same time that tensions between Portugal and Brazil over the return of the court to the Portuguese metropolis were running high, and if they occurred, Brazil would be downgraded to the status of Viceroyalty.
+The flag of the Empire of Brazil was somewhat similar to the current one, with the following differences: